×

 Why the change?
 The old terminology often created a “winner takes all” mentality, where one parent “won” custody and the other was relegated to a visitor role.
 The new language is designed to reduce conflict and emphasize that both parents, regardless of who the child sleeps with on a Tuesday night, remain vital, active participants in their child’s life.
 It focuses on the specific duties of parenting rather than the possession of the child.

-Under the current law, parental responsibilities refer specifically to the authority to make significant, long-term decisions on behalf of your child.
-It is distinct from “parenting time” (formerly visitation), which is simply the schedule of when the child is physically with each parent.
+Under current Illinois law, parental responsibilities refer specifically to the authority to make significant, long-term decisions on behalf of your child.
+This is distinct from “parenting time,” which is simply the schedule of when the child is physically with each parent.

 The court separates decision-making authority into four primary categories:

-• Education: Choices regarding the selection of schools, tutors, and special education needs.
+• Education: Choices regarding school selection, tutors, and special education needs.

-• Health: Decisions regarding medical, dental, and psychological needs.
+• Health: Decisions regarding medical, dental, and psychological care.

 • Religion: Decisions concerning the child’s religious upbringing and participation.

-• Extracurricular Activities: Decisions regarding the child’s enrollment in sports, music lessons, or other programs.
+• Extracurricular Activities: Decisions regarding the child’s enrollment in sports, music, or other programs.

 Shared Responsibilities: The Standard Approach